What Is the Difference Between Wet Cough and Dry Cough?

 • Humidifier - The cool mist humidifier is used for the children to ease their breathing mechanism.
 It reduces the wet cough during the night and encourages sleep.
 Saline nasal drops can also be used to clear stuffy noses in children.

 • Dry cough increases during dehydration and causes discomfort.
-The patient has pain near the throat or chest due to effort produced during wet cough.
+The patient has pain near the throat or chest due to effort produced during a wet cough.

 • In dry cough, the patient is not aware of the underlying conditions or causes like GERD, air conditioners, or medications (ACE inhibitors).
-A wet cough is produced due to the presence of a foreign body in the lungs causing systemic diseases.
+A wet cough is produced due to the presence of a foreign body in the lungs, causing systemic diseases.

 Conclusion